-According to the academic accreditation proposal of the National and Kapodistrian University of Athens (NKUA), since the establishment of the Postgraduate Study Programme (PSP) in School Management and Lifelong Learning, quality assurance and evaluation procedures have been adopted, which are carried out through the process of the NKUA entitled "Internal Evaluation".
-In fact, this is based on the Internal Quality Assurance System (IQAS) of the NKUA, that covers the entire range of the various functions and activities of the Institution.
-The annual Internal Evaluation process highlights the strengths and weaknesses of the operation of the PSP and aims, among other things, to establish new objectives and match them with the desired quality levels.
-The evaluation of the Postgraduate Study Programme (PSP) is coordinated by the Steering committee of the PSP in collaboration with the Department's Evaluation Working Group (OMEA), supervised by MODIP and carried out in accordance with the procedures defined by the HAHE.
-The EEAP has found that PSP is reviewed and revised with the participation of students, graduates, members of the administration and technical support and faculty members.
-The Director of the PSP Thomas Babalis, Professor in Pedagogy and Lifelong Learning, has presented to the members of the EAAP an indicative timetable of the procedures of the annual periodic evaluation of the PSP and the main points of it.
-According to the report of MODIP/NKUA (Delivery Deadline 16/1/2023), many dimensions of the PSP have been evaluated:
+According to the academic accreditation proposal of the National and Kapodistrian University of Athens (NKUA) since the establishment of the Postgraduate Study Programme (PSP) in Education and Human Rights, quality assurance and evaluation procedures have been adopted, which are carried out through "Internal Evaluation" (Appendix A8, 28/12/2022).
+This is based on the Internal Quality Assurance System (IQAS) of the NKUA, which covers the entire range of the various functions and activities of the Institution.
+The Annual Internal Evaluation process highlights the strengths and weaknesses of the operation of the PSP and aims, among other things, to establish new objectives and match them with the desired quality levels.
+The evaluation of the Postgraduate Study Programme (PSP) is coordinated by the Department's Evaluation Working Group (OMEA), supervised by MODIP and carried out in accordance with the procedures defined by the HAHE.
+The EEAP has found that PSP is regularly reviewed and revised with the participation of students, graduates, and faculty members.
+The Director of the PSP, Professor in Gender and Cultural Studies, Mary Leontsini has presented to the members of the EAAP the procedures and the results of the last annual evaluation of the PSP.
+The Internal Evaluation of the PSP was completed on 28/12/2022.
+The results of the internal evaluation are reflected in a special report prepared by MODIP, which details the findings of the evaluation, the proposed improvement actions, the timetable for their implementation, the stakeholders involved in them and the required resources.
+An important part of the internal evaluation is the overall degree of satisfaction of students' expectations (Appendix A9).
+Students mainly answer questionnaires that mainly concern the quality and the means of research and teaching, the structure and content of studies, the workload of the students, the internal evaluation procedures applied.